How To Play Bingo Tutorial

 The French were the next culture to embrace bingo.
 The upper class favored the game, which they referred to as ‘Le Lotto,’ in the 1770s.
 The structure they followed wasn’t very different from the one players know and love today.
 Using bingo sheets featuring a 9×3 grid, players would follow the lead of a bingo caller, who would randomly select a wooden chip numbered 1-90.
 If a player had the chosen number on their board, they would mark it.
 The first player to cover an entire line of 9 was the winner.

-As bingo grew in popularity, it found its way to Germany in the 1800s.
+As bingo grew in popularity in the 1800s it found its way to Germany.
 Rather than serving as a source of entertainment, the game was used as an educational tool.
 By playing the game, children were able to learn spelling, math, and history.

 In the roaring 1920s, bingo gained a following in the United States.
 While the evolution of the game, and its name, are highly speculated, we do know that it was originally played under the name ‘beano.’
 This name stemmed from the player’s use of beans as card markers.
 Legend has it that during a game one very enthusiastic player declared her victory by yelling ‘bingo,’ rather than ‘beano.’
 The name stuck, and it’s still what we call the game almost a hundred years later.
 A toy salesman named Edward Lowe further revolutionized the game by working to develop a system to increase number combinations on bingo cards.
 His charitable work with one Pennsylvanian church (who used the game for fundraising), helped contribute to the rise in the game’s popularity.
 More recently, an organization in the United States launched the country’s first entirely charitable online bingo website (www.ticketyboogames.org).